-Tax and financial planning should not be left until the end of the tax or financial year, but undertaken before the end of your business year.
+Tax and financial planning should be undertaken before the end of your business year, rather than left until the end of the tax or financial year.
 Some of the issues to consider include:

-- the impact that accelerating expenditure into the current financial year, or deferring it into the next, might have on your tax position and financial results - making additional pension contributions or reviewing your pension arrangements - how you might take profits from your business at the smallest tax cost, and how the timing of payment of dividends and bonuses can reduce or defer tax - improvements to your billing systems and record keeping system, or a general review of your current systems to improve profitability and cash flow - national insurance efficiency and employee remuneration.
+- the impact that accelerating expenditure into the current financial year, or deferring it into the next, might have on your tax position and financial results - making additional pension contributions or reviewing your pension arrangements - how you might take profits from your business at the smallest tax cost, and how the timing of payment of dividends and bonuses can reduce or defer tax

+- improvements to your billing systems and record keeping system, or a general review of your current systems to improve profitability and cash flow - · national insurance efficiency and employee remuneration.